patrickklaeren/AutoRegisterInject/README.md

 ## Usage

-Classes should be decorated with one of three attributes:
+Classes should be decorated with one of four attributes:
 - `[RegisterScoped]`
 - `[RegisterSingleton]`
 - `[RegisterTransient]`
+- `[RegisterHostedService]`

 Register a class: